Tin Woodman (novel)

 Tin Woodman is a science fiction novel written by Dennis Russell Bailey and David Bischoff.
 It was first published in 1979.
-The story, about a psychic who makes contact with a sentient spacecraft, was adapted into a Star Trek: The Next Generation episode.
+The story, about a psychic who makes contact with a sentient spacecraft, was adapted into an episode of Star Trek: The Next Generation.

 Plot summary

 A young psychic boy is taken aboard a starship at the request of the government.
 The boy is considered both a misfit and dangerous because he has the ability to read minds on earth.
 However, once aboard he travels into deep space where he comes into contact with a sentient starship.
-The mission of the crew is to somehow communicate with the alien craft and bring it back to earth.
-However, things don't go to plan when the young psychic makes contact and decides to take matters into his own hands.
+The mission of the crew is to communicate with the alien craft and bring it back to earth.
+However, things don't go according to plan when the young psychic makes contact and decides to take matters into his own hands.